borntyping/python-colorlog/README.md

 [colorama] is included as a required dependency and initialised when using colorlog on Windows.

-This library is almost a decade old and supported a wide set of Python versions for most of its life, which has made it a difficult library to add new features to. colorlog 6 may break backwards compatibility so that newer features can be added more easily, but may still not accept all changes or feature
+This library is over a decade old and supported a wide set of Python versions for most of its life, which has made it a difficult library to add new features to. colorlog 6 may break backwards compatibility so that newer features can be added more easily, but may still not accept all changes or feature